naustica/openalex/README.md

 ## Uploading Files to Google Bucket

 Files can be uploaded to a Google Bucket using `gsutil`.
-Note that we have only transformed data in the `works` entity.
+Note that only data in the `works` entity has been transformed.
 All other data can be found in `openalex-snapshot/data`.

 ```bash